Nameless Rumia's Wiki

 – Christopher Poole13)

-4chan sets up their first imageboard on October 1, 2003 and announces it on Something Awful.14) It was met with a long-winded rant about how World2ch did it first,15) yet Poole took time to respond to this.16)17) That aside, most of 4chan's early days consists of adding new boards, fixing bugs, and all of the attempts at taking it down.18) Eventually, the “4chan.net” domain was taken down on February 11, 2004.19)
+4chan sets up their first imageboard on October 1, 2003 and announces it on Something Awful.14) It was met with a long-winded rant about how World2ch did it first,15) yet Poole took time to respond to this.16)17) That aside, most of 4chan's early days consists of adding new boards, fixing bugs, and all of the attempts at taking it down,18) then the “4chan.net” domain went down on February 11, 2004.19)

 This would force 4chan to move to “4chan.org”, a move that would become permanent as GoDaddy gave “4chan.net” to domain squatters.20) At the time, 4chan also relied on PayPal donations, so it's not a surprise that it became their opponent's next target.
-Needless to say, the account was frozen which caused a fourth shutdown on June 20, 2004.21) During the two month absence,22)23) people took refuge at IIchan.
+Needless to say, their account was frozen, which caused a fourth shutdown on June 20, 2004.21) During this two month absence,22)23) there was IIchan.

-Once they returned, 4chan needed financial support but they hated Wikipedia's annual fundraising strategy, so they banked on a one-time donation drive in 2005.
-As things stabilized, 4chan held real-life panels at Anime USA 2004,24)25) Otakon 2006,26) and Otakon 2007.27)28) However, as chaos and publicity stunts create notoriety, 4chan drew in new users that clashed with the old.
+Once they returned, 4chan needed financial support, but despised Wikipedia's annual fundraising strategy, so they banked on a one-time donation drive in 2005.
+As things stabilized, 4chan had a few real-world panels at Anime USA 2004,24)25) Otakon 2006,26) and Otakon 2007.27)28) However, as chaos and 'publicity stunts' create 'notoriety', 4chan drew in new users that clashed with the old.

-The year 2006 is regarded as a turning point with the rise of Anonymous, the “/b/-day” scandal that really reminded users that 4chan had rules, and numerous false terrorist threats.
-As for their web development, new themes were added to end the “Times New Roman” era29) and ReCAPTCHA was implemented to fend off automated spam and worms, though its implementation later turned out to be permanent.30)
+The year 2006 is regarded as a turning point with the rise of Anonymous, the '/b/-day' scandal that simply reminded users that 4chan had rules, and numerous false terrorist threats.
+As for web development, new themes were added to end their 'Times New Roman' era29) and ReCAPTCHA was implemented to fend off automated spam and worms, though its implementation later turned out to be permanent.30)

 2011–2014